Inspiring and equipping activists to change the world.

 - Reached thousands worldwide through tactical innovation and strategy effectiveness trainings

-Building an online community: Monthly peer-to-peer online conversations have enabled the strengthening of a global community of human rights advocates.
+Building an online community: Peer-to-peer online conversations have enabled the strengthening of a global community of human rights advocates.
 Activists connect with others, share what they’ve learned, and ask questions.
 New Tactics is also active on Facebook and Twitter so defenders can interact with each other in a variety of ways.
 New Tactics has:

 New Tactics in Human Rights has strengthened the work of thousands of human rights defenders and organizations worldwide.
 Partners and participants consistently report that the tools, resources and methodologies make a significant difference in the way they approach their work.
 Human rights defenders in countries as diverse as Uzbekistan, Cambodia and Albania credit the program with making key contributions to successful human rights initiatives in those nations.